ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 I love cycling, I have just started one year ago and recorded all my rides via [Strava](www.strava.com).
 After practicing outside with nice weather, for cold weather I setup a pain-cave at my home for virtual rides on [Zwift](www.zwift.com).

 This repo shows how to analyze your Strava data and visualize it on Jupyter Notebook.
+There's another aim for this project to predict workout days and distance as a workout companion.

 Folder Structure:

 1. `data` - Data folder contains Strava output
 1. `Prepare Data.ipynb`
 1. `GPX Analysis.ipynb`
 1. `GPX Analysis Visualization.ipynb`
 1. `GPX Anlaysis Combined.ipynb`
 1. `Interactive Dashboard.ipynb`
+1. `Predict Workout.ipynb`

 ## Run the Project